chartbeat-labs/textacy/CONTRIBUTING.md

     You should now have two remotes: read/write-able `origin` points to your GitHub fork, and a read-only `upstream` points to the original repo.
 Be sure to [keep your fork in sync](https://help.github.com/en/articles/syncing-a-fork) with the original, reducing the likelihood of merge conflicts later on.

-1. **Create a branch for each piece of work:** Branch off `master` for each bugfix or feature that you're working on.
+1. **Create a branch for each piece of work:** Branch off `develop` for each bugfix or feature that you're working on.
 Give your branch a descriptive, meaningful name like `bugfix-for-issue-1234` or `improve-io-performance`, so others know at a glance what you're working on.

-        $ git checkout master
+        $ git checkout develop
-        $ git pull upstream master && git push origin master
+        $ git pull develop master && git push origin develop
         $ git checkout -b my-descriptive-branch-name

     At this point, you may want to install your version of `textacy`.
 It's usually best to do this within a dedicated virtual environment; use whichever tool you're most comfortable with, such as `virtualenv`, `pyenv`, or `conda`.